-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-In reviewing your credit history, you'll find that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-This means you have three scores, one for each scoring model.
+This means you have three scores, one for each bureau.

-Lenders want to make sure that allowing you a loan is a safe move.
+Lenders want to be positive that giving you a loan is a safe move.
 Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-You can qualify for a loan with a lower score, but the interest accrued over time could be more than double the amount of someone having a near perfect FICO score.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double that of someone having a superior credit score.

 Getting your credit in order is the best way to ease into buying a home.
-Call us at (407) 996-3200 and we can help you get on the right track to the home of your dreams.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are ways to raise your score.
+How do you obtain a stronger score?
 Building your FICO score takes time.
-It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be hard to make a large-scale change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-- Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance a single card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at an even balance than to have the majority of your debt sitting on one card.

-- Apply for gas cards or store credit.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always beware of holding a high balance for too long because these types of cards traditionally have a higher interest rate.
+- Chain store cards and gas cards.
+For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You should always beware of maintaining a large balance for too long because these types of cards traditionally have a surprisingly high interest rate.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of RE/MAX Town Centre, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/MAX Town Centre, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.